jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Small Tasks***
+- bug with phone call count, both parties get same number on readout
+- Make static plot for recent history of contact
+- Make values persist with screen rotation in the event entry activity
-- group stats must be collected just like contact stats -- performing db updatees based on the contacts in the largest group assumes that everyone is in the largest group.
+- group stats must be collected just like contact stats -- performing db updates based on the contacts in the largest group assumes that everyone is in the largest group.
 Bad assumption
 - Have a nightly database maintenance routine
-- restrict to portrait mode
 - fix the fact that tapping on the update notification initiates a new file import activity

 ***Medium Tasks***
-- generate real history plot
-- fill out new statistics
-- Make event browser
-- open Event Note editor by clicking on the button with the current text
+- Figure out how to cluster events into a conversation
+- Figure out how to calculate average reply time
 - Create routine for producing the long duration statistics:
     - average time
     - score over time